 - Homeless or at risk of homelessness

-NOTE: If you consider yourself to be an independent student but you do not meet any of the above conditions, you must make an appointment with the Financial Aid Director to discuss your situation.
+NOTE: If you consider yourself to be an independent student but you do not meet any of the above conditions, you must contact financial aid to discuss your situation.

 Step By Step

 - File the FAFSA (Free Application for Federal Student Aid).
 This must be completed in order to receive Federal and State aid and scholarships.
-If you apply online at www.fafsa.ed.gov you will need to obtain a FSA ID and Password.
+You will need to obtain a FSA ID and Password.
 Financial Aid recipients need to complete the FAFSA every year.
-FAFSA applications are available to complete after October 1st of each year beginning October 1, 2016.
+FAFSA applications are available to complete on October 1st of each year.

-- Complete Craven Community College’s General Scholarship Application here.
-Application due in the Financial Aid Office by April 15th of each year.
+- Complete Craven Community College’s General Scholarship Application.
+Application due in the financial aid office by April 15th of each year.